What does this measure?

 Why is this important?

 Higher spending for schools can mean better facilities, programs, and a greater range of opportunities available to students.
 It may also signal public support for education and a better paid, more experienced teaching workforce.
 However, studies have found higher spending does not necessarily lead to higher student achievement, given the many factors that contribute to student success, including parental and community influences.

-In 2018, school districts in Essex County spent about $16,000 per student, less than the statewide level of $16,800.
-This was a 13% increase, since 2008, in Essex County and 14% in the state.
+In 2021, school districts in Essex County spent about $18,100 per student, close to the statewide level of $19,100.
+This was a 20% increase since 2008 in Essex County and a 22% increase in the state.

-Essex County's spending was below Middlesex, MA, which spent $17,700 per student and in Westchester, NY ($28,200) in 2018.
+Essex County's spending was below Middlesex, MA, which spent $19,900 per student in 2021.

-Figures have been adjusted to 2019 dollars.
+Figures have been adjusted to 2021 dollars.
 Per pupil expenditures are calculated by dividing a district's operating costs by its average enrollment across the school year.
 Comparable data were not available for Lake, IL.